BDC Hamburger Icon

 • Be 18 years or older (if an individual)

-Some business owners opt to become their own registered agents in an effort to save money.
-However, when you serve as your own RA, uncertainties can arise, including the following:
+Some business owners opt to become their own registered agents to save money.
+However, when you serve as your own registered agent, uncertainties can arise, including the following:

 • Being unsure of what physical address to designate

-• Not knowing if you’ll be available during general business hours to receive documents
+• Not knowing if you’ll be available during general business hours to receive specific documents

 • Worrying about unexpected visitors dropping by your place of residence or business location

-Experts advise that entrepreneurs work alongside a third-party business RA.
-A third-party RA is reliable, understands what they’re doing, and helps keep track of legislative changes and requirements in the state.
+Experts advise entrepreneurs to work alongside a third-party business registered agent.
+A third-party registered agent is reliable, understands what they’re doing and helps track your state’s legislative changes and requirements.
 Note that different states have various regulations on who can be a registered agent.
 Check with your state’s filing agency to ensure you’re meeting all requirements.

 Did You Know?Did you know